oscillo-finance/Docs/docs/source/quickstart/expert.rst

 #.
 Click 'BUY' or 'SELL' button.

 #.
-Check your trigger condition and transaction fee.
+Check your trigger condition and fees.

     * Keep the ordered amount  in your wallet or your order will be canceled.

-    - The transaction fee is the gas fee.
-This fee will be automatically subtracted from the tokens you receive from buying or selling.
+    - Gas fee is paid by the executors performing transactions on your behalf.
+This fee will be automatically deducted from the tokens you receive from buying or selling.
 .. image:: static/buy.png
     :width: 49%
 .. image:: static/sell.png